First published 8th April 2015, last updated 11th May 2018.

 Following the publication of the Project Management table, the October issue of six of the Uniclass tables is the latest in the three-monthly updating programme.
-The Uniclass 2015 tables were last updated in April 2017.
-Between updates, we liaise regularly with a growing number of individuals and organisations using the tables to provide further information and assist with requests for new codes.
+The Uniclass 2015 tables were last updated in July 2017.
+Between updates, we liaise regularly with a growing number of individuals and organisations using the tables, to provide further information and assist with requests for new codes.

 We are grateful to all the organisations we have worked with for their input to the Project Management Table.
 As we share details of this activity, industry professionals can learn more about who else is using the tables and what purposes they are using them for, and the range of changes to expect and why.

 The work of maintaining and enhancing Uniclass 2015 to continually support the needs of those operating in the built environment is an ongoing exercise.
 We welcome comment and input from all sectors in the construction industry via uniclass2015@theNBS.com.